Flag of Yugoslavia: Design and symbolism

-Republic flags
+Constituent republics flags

-Following World War II, Yugoslavia became a federal socialist republic, consisting of six sub-level republics.
-Each republic had its own flag and emblem.
+Following World War II, Yugoslavia became a federal socialist republic, consisting of six sub-level constituent republics.
+Each constituent republic had its own flag and emblem.
 Most of the flags were based on the old historical flags of the respective Yugoslav states, except the flag of the SR Bosnia and Herzegovina and SR Macedonia which only gained statehood after World War II.
 SR Croatia, SR Montenegro, SR Serbia, and SR Slovenia all used the pan-Slavic colors, red, white and blue, in the particular way in which there were already traditional for in the respective countries.
 They were all embellished by a communist symbol, the red star.
 This standardization meant that SR Montenegro and SR Serbia had identical flags, as they continued the use of the tricolours of the Kingdom of Montenegro and the Kingdom of Serbia respectively.
 As for Bosnia and Herzegovina, because of its multiethnic character, its flag consisted of a red flag but with a small SFR Yugoslav flag in the canton.
 The red and yellow of the flag of SR Macedonia reflected the colours of the traditional coat of arms with a lion of the region.